Antiuniversity of London: Teaching

 Faculty members included beat poet Allen Ginsberg and Black Power activist Stokely Carmichael (Kwame Ture).
 Lecturers and speakers included Cornelius Cardew, C. L. R. James, Robin Blackburn, Bob Cobbing, Yoko Ono, Jeff Nuttall, John Latham and Alex Trocchi.
-Other notable participants include sociologist Calvin C. Hernton and Obi Egbuna, founder of the Universal Coloured People's Association and member of the British Black Panthers.
+Other notable participants include sociologist Calvin C. Hernton and Obi Egbuna, co-founder of the Universal Coloured People's Association and the British Black Panthers.
 The antiuniversity was described by Joe Berke as part of a "vanguard of large scale resistance which in the West takes the form of cultural guerrilla warfare".

 The style of teaching at the Antiuniversity was highly unconventional.
 The core syllabus focused on radical politics, existential psychiatry and the artistic avant-garde.
 In one class, founding teacher Joe Berke asked: "How can we discuss how we can discuss what we want to discuss?"
 To which a student answered "Maybe we don’t need to discuss it."
 After pondering this for a moment Berke then left, and the class continued for an hour despite his absence.

 The Antiuniversity effectively operated as a "free university"; an organisation offering unaccredited, public classes without restrictions on who can teach or learn.
 Despite this, the antiuniveristy charged an initial membership fee of £8, plus 10 shillings for each course attended.
 Nonetheless, Bob Cobbing resigned from the antiuniversity on 7 July 1968 in a letter to Joe Berke, citing among other things the untenable economic situation created by the antiuniversity's decrying of membership fees combined with a lack of alternative funding arrangements.